 Examples

-Compass from Valor Collegiate Academies (Grades K-12)
+Compass from Valor Collegiate Academy (Grades K–12)

 The Compass model fosters holistic and adaptive development—including key physical, cognitive, emotional, and spiritual disciplines—through a focus on community and relationships as well as individual identity work.
+As learners engage in the Compass Phase System and Circle, the community comes together to support themselves and each other, supporting identity development and growth across the Compass Habits and Disciplines.

 Transcend is a registered 501(c)(3) nonprofit that operates nationally.